Agents from Ohio Investigative Unit cite Akron bar for violating COVID-19 health orders

 - Agents from Ohio Investigative Unit cite Akron bar for violating COVID-19 health orders

-- ‘Red light means stop!’: Ohio troopers issue reminder ahead of National School Bus Safety Week

-- Stimulus checks: Senate sets aid vote, $1,200 direct payments not included
+- Second stimulus checks: Pelosi still hoping to strike deal before election

-- Macy’s hiring more than 1,400 seasonal workers in Ohio, here’s how to apply
+- JCPenney hiring seasonal workers for the holidays, here’s how to apply